compose-spec/compose-spec/spec.md

 [secrets](#secrets-top-level-element).
 The default path for a Compose file is `./docker-compose.yml

 Multiple Compose file can be combined together to define application model.
 Combination of yaml files MUST be implemented by appending/overriding yaml elements based on compose file order set by user.
-Simple attributes an Maps get overriden by latest compose file, lists get merged by appending.
+Simple attributes and Maps get overridden by the latest compose file, lists get merged by appending.
+Relative paths MUST be resolved based on the **first** compose file parent folder, whenever complimentary files being merged might be hosted on distinct folders.

-As some Compose file elements can both be expressed as single strings or complex object, merge MUST apply to the expended form.
+As some Compose file elements can both be expressed as single strings or complex object, merge MUST apply to the expanded form.

 ## Interpolation